frankiescott/Frequency-Generator/README.md

 # Sound Frequency Generator

-Generates a wav file for each musical note frequency.
+This was a script I put together to generate a wav file for each musical note frequency.
+I then used select wav files for guitar tuning.

 ```Note	Frequency
 C0	16.35 hz